AriFordsham/GHCWiki/block-objects.md

 ## The gory details

-The following subpages provide details on implementing this functionality.  **(The following three subpages are still stubs.)**
+The following subpages provide details on implementing this functionality.  **(The following four subpages are still stubs.)**

 - [Detailed specification of the language extension](block-objects/specification)
 - [Explicitly marshalling block objects between C and Haskell land](block-objects/faking-it)